Buying a Timeshare? Read the Fine Print

 Let’s be honest – by the time the consumer has returned home and is finished wading through their dense packet of paperwork, they may well have exceeded the rescission period already!

 Before you become a lifelong timeshare owner, it is absolutely vital that you know your rights and responsibilities as a consumer.
-Be vigilant of what you are being offered and what is actually recorded in writing in contracts, deed, or any other paperwork.
+Be mindful of what you are being offered and what is actually recorded in writing in contracts, deed, or any other paperwork.
 If you have any questions about the legitimacy of your timeshare deed or feel that you’ve been deliberately misled or victimized by a resort company, your best course of action may be to consult with a legal professional well-versed in real estate and timeshare law.

 Led by Attorney Michael D. Finn with 50 years of experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
 Our lawyers understand vacation ownership as well as the many pitfalls of the secondary market of timeshare resales.
 If you feel you have been victimized by a timeshare company, contact our offices for a free consultation.
 Know your rights as a consumer and don’t hesitate to drop us a line with any questions or concerns.